OpenMS/pyopenms-docs/docs/source/chemistry.rst

 contains the hyperfine isotope structure with heavy isotopes of Carbon and Hydrogen clearly distinguished while the coarse (unit resolution) isotopic distribution contains summed probabilities for each isotopic peak without the hyperfine resolution.

+Please refer to our previous discussion on the `mass defect <#mass-defect>`_ to understand the results of the hyperfine algorithm and why different elements produce slightly different masses.
-The hyperfine algorithm will for example compute two peaks for the nominal mass of 47: one at 47.045 for the incorporation of one heavy C13 with a delta mass of 1.003355 and one at 47.048 for the incorporation of one heavy deuterium with a delta mass of 1.006277.
+In this example, the hyperfine isotopic distribution will contain two peaks for the nominal mass of 47: one at ``47.045`` for the incorporation of one heavy 13C with a delta mass of ``1.003355`` and one at ``47.048`` for the incorporation of one heavy deuterium with a delta mass of ``1.006277``.
 These two peaks also have two different abundances (the heavy carbon one has 2.1% abundance and the deuterium one has 0.07% abundance).
-This makes sense given that there are 2 carbon atoms and the natural abundance of C13 is about 1.1% and the molecule has six hydrogen atoms and the natural abundance of deuterium is about 0.02%.
+This can be understood given that there are 2 carbon atoms and the natural abundance of 13C is about 1.1%, while the molecule has six hydrogen atoms and the natural abundance of deuterium is about 0.02%.
 The fine isotopic generator will not generate the peak at nominal mass 49 since we specified our cutoff at 0.1% total abundance and the four peaks above cover 99.9% of the